D4rkm4g1c/AzureSecuritySuite/README.md

 ## Contact

-For questions or support, please contact me.
+For questions or support, please contact me or raise an issue :)